inNetto/vsf-odoo-doc/src/README.md

 # Demo

-To see what we are talking about, feel free to check our [demo](https://vsf.labs.odoogap.com/) server (it's a dev server so it could be down sometimes)
+To see what we are talking about, feel free to check our [demo](https://vsf.labs.odoogap.com/) server (it's a dev server so it could be down sometimes).
+But if you want to go deeper and runs into your local machine, no problem.
+Take a lok into [Quick Start](/introduction/start.md) session.